likhity/asu-course-tracker/README.md

 [![CD: Build and Deploy API to GKE](https://github.com/likhity/asu-course-tracker/actions/workflows/cd.yml/badge.svg)](https://github.com/likhity/asu-course-tracker/actions/workflows/cd.yml)
 # ASU Course Tracker

-A way to track any course at ASU and get a text message sent to you whenever the number of seats for a course changes.
+A way to track any course at ASU and get a notifcation whenever the number of seats for it changes.

 Now built as a React Native app with a .NET Core backend and a PostgreSQL database.

 Deployment with Docker containers on GKE (Google Kubernetes Engine), using AWS RDS (Postgres) and AWS ECR for image storage.
-CI/CD pipeline built with GitHub Actions for automated builds, tests, and deployments.
+Continous Deployment pipeline built with GitHub Actions for automated builds and deployments.

-Originally developed as a monolithic web app with the MVC approach using Node.js, Express.js, EJS for server-side rendering, and MongoDB, with authentication using JSON Web Tokens and texting to student users with Twilio API.
+It was originally developed as a monolithic web app with the MVC approach using Node.js, Express.js, EJS for server-side rendering, and MongoDB, with authentication using JSON Web Tokens and texting to student users with Twilio API (See[ Story](#story)).
+I decided to revamp the project recently and go all in on deploying an app to production.

 Will be available for download soon.

 ## Story

+*(This was written back in 2022)*

 I really wanted a good teacher for my CSE310: Data Structures and Algorithms course at ASU because it is a very important course.